KeyboardKit/website/pages/features.md

 ## 🌐 Localization

 KeyboardKit defines [{{site.locale_count}} keyboard-specific locales](/locales) that have localized content and assets that can be used to create completely localized system keyboards.

+## 👁️ Preview Utilities

+KeyboardKit has utilites that help you preview keyboard views and components in SwiftUI, which means tighter feedback loops when developing.

 ## ➡️ Proxy Extensions